didsomeonecloneme/didsomeonecloneme.github.io/_docs/enterprise_getting_started.md

 Replace `xxxxxx` with the specific name assigned during deployment.

 ## 3. Log In
 Log in to the management portal using your admin email address defined in the first step.
 If the login doesn’t work right away, don’t worry—it might take a few minutes for everything to be ready.
-Try again later a few minutes later.
+Try again a few minutes later.

 ## 4. Start Using the Platform
 Once logged in, you’re ready to start using your Enterprise environment.